Free · Open source · A Critical Error Computing product

 When the OS is dead, software can't save it.
 Hardware can.

 The app reaches everything that's alive.
-The Access line is for everything else — small boxes that watch the video signal and press the buttons, so a crashed, frozen, or unbootable machine is still on your graph.
+The CEC KVM line is for everything else: small boxes that watch the video signal and press the buttons, so a crashed, frozen, or unbootable machine is still on your graph.
 Affordable on purpose: pay once, no subscription, ever.
+And the CEC KVM Pro pulls desk duty on the good days too, its own touchscreen and dial within reach, with a 4K loop-out that makes it a capture-and-stream box for the machine it watches.

 {{ hardwareCards }}